ArmSct/osticket-ticketing/README.md

 ![mstsc_lph5IbpN8G](https://github.com/user-attachments/assets/2472a598-b4d9-48df-a4ec-fa806bc11ce6)

 ## Ticket 2: Adobe Upgrade Failure
 From the end-user osTicket URL (http://localhost/osTicket) submit a ticket as ken (end-user) describing the issue.
+The issue, two users cannot open an Adobe program.
 ![mstsc_TYjvDjnzAO](https://github.com/user-attachments/assets/80c21402-466c-41d1-a4c7-64d2420cdd65)

 As a Help Desk Agent (John) change the SLA to "SEV-C".
 Investigate the issue and update the customer on the situation.